Houston Rockets

 How Jabari Smith Jr. Could Spark the Houston Rockets Offense Next Season

-Smith already brings size, versatility, and a smooth shooting touch that fits today’s NBA.
-More importantly, his ability to stretch the floor can create room for Houston’s guards and slashers to attack.
+Smith already brings size, versatility, and a smooth shooting touch that fits today's NBA.
+His ability to stretch the floor can create room for Houston's guards and slashers to attack.
 That kind of spacing matters for a team still working to become more efficient in the half court.

 Why Jabari Smith Jr. matters for the Houston Rockets offense

-The idea is simple: when Smith is knocking down shots and making quick decisions, the entire offense can breathe.
+When Smith is knocking down shots and making quick decisions, the entire offense can breathe.
 Defenders have to respect him on the perimeter, which opens driving lanes and forces tougher choices in help coverage.
-As a result, Houston can create cleaner looks without always relying on difficult one-on-one possessions.
+Houston can create cleaner looks without always relying on difficult one-on-one possessions.

-In addition, his growth would help balance the roster.
+His growth would help balance the roster.
 The Rockets do not need him to become a high-volume isolation scorer.
-Instead, they need efficiency, smart movement, and reliable floor spacing.
-If he delivers that consistently, Houston’s offense could look far more connected next season.
+They need efficiency, smart movement, and reliable floor spacing.
+If he delivers that consistently, Houston's offense could look far more connected next season.

 What's next for Smith and the Rockets